boocockp/leaguetable/design/To Do.md

 - Performing actions with outputs
 - Time-based functions
 - Time-travel or 'as at' views eg league table on dates in past
+- Input validation and rejection of inputs and whether to save them